With Auto Discovery, up.time can detect systems on your network that have an IP address within a specified range, as well as other search criteria:

 - a single subnet (e.g.,

-- Select the Element Group in which these additions are placed.
+- Select the Element Group in which these additions will be placed.

 - Click Next to begin the auto-discovery process.